SynEdgy/synedgy.com/docs/README.md

 ### Elevating abstractions with **idempotent** resources

-To improve the abstraction offered by standalone scripts or higher level commands, we can ask those scripts to follow some conventions, fulfill a **contract**.
+To improve the abstraction offered by standalone scripts or higher level commands, we can ask those scripts to follow some conventions, fulfil a **contract**.
 The first is to make sure we only apply a change when needed, which means we test if the change is needed before we apply the transform.